-To Green Party Members, Supporters and To All Canadians,
+To Green Party Members, Supporters and To Quebeckers,

 My name is Alex Tyrrell.
 I am a 31 year old environmental and social justice activist from Montreal.
-I am in politics because I want to see rapid change in Canada.
-I want to build a Canada that respects the environment and upholds social justice and human rights both at home and on the international stage.
-A Canada that works to undo the devastating effects of colonialism on Indigenous peoples.
-A Canada that leads the way in addressing the climate crisis, systemic inequalities and poverty reduction.
+I am in politics because I want to see rapid change in Quebec.
+I want to build a Quebec that respects the environment and upholds social justice and human rights both at home and on the international stage.
+A Quebec that works to undo the devastating effects of colonialism on Indigenous peoples.
+A Quebec that leads the way in addressing the climate crisis, systemic inequalities and poverty reduction.

 In the 2018 provincial election I recruited and managed a team of 97 candidates.
 We made history by having the youngest team of Green candidates in Canadian history.
 Their average age was 34 years old.
 We also ran a slate of candidates made up of a majority, 58% women.
 This was only the second time such a feat had been achieved by a Green Party in Canada.
 The first was Sharon Labchuk’s 2011 provincial campaign in PEI.
 Together in the Green Party of Quebec we have fought hard against racism, islamophobia and discrimination, and along the way we have managed to inspire youth, women and minorities not only to run for office as Greens but to take on meaningful roles within the organization.